maim-lain/roundscape/README.md

 - In the second section of the cave there open the chest to the right and take the pickaxe to the left
 - Click the pile of rocks blocking the north path
 - Go north to the orc camp
-- Responses:
 - If farmer origin:
   - "If you didn't kill my father, then who did?"
 - "I can't say no to that kind of offer!"
 - "I'd be happy to have you along, Ruksana."

 <br>
 <br>